Alymarr/NetflixDemo/README.md

 # NetflixDemo
-A Netflix copy to show css skills
+A Netflix copy to practice css skills with some modifications.